adamburkegh/spm_dim/README.md

 This also includes a genetic algorithm for mining stochastic process models, called the Stochastic Evolutionary Tree Miner (SETM).

-The main paper describing these experiment is: Burke, Adam T., Sander J. J. Leemans, Moe T. Wynn, Wil M. P. van der Aalst, and Arthur H. M. ter Hofstede.
+The main paper describing these experiments is: Burke, Adam T., Sander J. J. Leemans, Moe T. Wynn, Wil M. P. van der Aalst, and Arthur H. M. ter Hofstede.
 2024.
 “A Chance for Models to Show Their Quality: Stochastic Process Model-Log Dimensions.”
 Information Systems 124: 102382. [doi:10.1016/j.is.2024.102382](https://doi.org/10.1016/j.is.2024.102382).

 # Development Setup and Installation